hkrishnan62/ETL_AnomalyDetection_AI/README.md

 - **account_age**: Account age in months
 - **account_type**: Type of account (`Retail`, `Corporate`, `Investment`)
 - **region**: Geographic region (`APAC`, `EU`, `US`)

+## Database Support

+The project supports SQLite databases for data processing.
+Use `setup_db.py` to create a database from the CSV file, then use `db_scanner.py` for anomaly detection on database tables.
+Use `add_anomalies.py` to add various regulatory anomalies (money laundering patterns, structuring, high-risk transactions, etc.) for testing the detection capabilities.
+The database scanner generates detailed HTML reports with anomaly classifications and severity scoring, making it ideal for compliance testing and regulatory monitoring.

 ## Contributing